International Student Experience

 Please note that you will need a U of T email address to register for courses.
 Visit the TCard website for instructions on how to activate and set up your UTmail+ account.

-Finding accommodations while you are attending the University of Toronto is an important part of your University experience.
-There are many options available to you, and deciding between them will come down your own personal choice about location, accommodation type, duration of stay, and finances.
-Click through some of the options below for more details and to determine which option is right for you!
+Finding accommodations while you are attending the University of Toronto is an important part of your university experience.
+There are many options available to you, and deciding between them will come down to your own personal choice about location, accommodation type, duration of stay, and finances.
+Click through some of the options below for more details and to determine which option is right for you.

-St. Michael’s College offers several wonderful residence spaces on campus for students looking to live at the University!
+St. Michael’s College offers several residence spaces on campus for students looking to live at the university.
 There are many benefits to living in residence including proximity to campus, built-in meal plans, access to services and supports, and integrated community programming.
-To learn more about St. Mike’s Residence offerings, and how to apply, click here.
+To learn more about the residence offerings and how to apply, click here.

-There are numerous residence spaces at St. Michael’s, all which offer access to shared washrooms, laundry, common rooms, and are supported by an Upper Year student who lives in the community, known as a Don, who plans programs and events for their community regularly!
-With all of these amenities, living in St. Michael’s is a great choice for students new to Toronto!
+There are numerous residence spaces at St. Michael’s College, all which offer access to shared washrooms, laundry, common rooms, and are supported by an Upper Year student who lives in the community, known as a Don, who plans programs and events for their community regularly.
+With all of these amenities, living in St. Michael’s is a great choice for students new to Toronto.

 There are many types of Off-Campus Housing options available to students, including apartment buildings, condominiums, houses, and community residences specifically for post-secondary students.